martinh726/speed-recognition-game/README.md

 # Speed Recognition Game

-A fullstack web game that helps improve your brain’s reaction time and accuracy by quickly classifying images, words, shapes, and colors.
+A fullstack web game that helps improve your brain’s reaction time and accuracy by quickly classifying images, words, and other categories.
 Built with Django (backend) and React (frontend).

 ---

 ## What This Project Does

 - Shows the player a quick visual or word challenge
-- The player must choose the correct category (like "Animal" or "Color")
+- The player must choose the correct category (like "Animal" or "Artist")
 - Tracks how fast and accurately the player responds
 - Stores player scores and game sessions in a database